Business Flourished at Corner of Linwood and Gillham Plaza

 Residents of the block

-There isn’t much of a record of the people who lived on this block over the years.
+There isn’t much record of the people who lived on this block over the years.
 We do know that John A. Luethy lived at 3210 Gilliam.
-He’d been born in Switzerland in 1836 and when he was 17 years old, was involved in an “uprising” in Thurndorf, Switzerland.
+He was born in Switzerland in 1836 and, when he was 17, was involved in an “uprising” in Thurndorf, Switzerland.

 The movement was unsuccessful, he was given the choice of enlisting in the troops engaged in suppressing similar uprisings in other cantons or of leaving the country.
 He left Switzerland, went to Louisville, Kentucky, and established a dye company.
 That was in 1854.
 Seven years later, in 1861, he joined with other Northern sympathizers in Louisville to form a regiment to oppose the troops that his city was sending to the South.